Why It Matters That Kamala Devi Harris Never Changed Her Name

 My talent was always what felt like my crowning moment. 💃🏽👸🏾 It’s crazy that it’s been 6 years since winning @missamerica.
 And tonight, we’ll welcome a new young woman to the sisterhood.
 As I look back there’s so much I want to say to baby Nina.
 But to represent my most happy & truest self in front of millions is a feeling that is quite difficult to articulate.
 So to baby Nina, I’ll say never forget that feeling.
 There will be MANY ups & downs, but keep chasing dreams that are true to who you are.
 Never stop dancing.
 Keep creating.
 And sister, just eat the cake. 🍰 — Tune in tonight on @nbc to see our new @missamerica crowned! 👑

 Tonight, I’ll be watching Kamala Devi Harris — a woman who shares my heritage — on the debate stage.
-Soon, I’ll hopefully be able to say that the Vice President of the United States of America looks like me.
-Tonight, more than ever, I feel that any position is attainable for women like me, whether it’s Miss America or the Vice President of the United States of America.
+Soon, I’ll hopefully be able to say that the Vice President looks like me.
+And tonight, more than ever, I feel that any position is attainable for women like me, whether it’s Miss America or the Vice President of the United States of America.
 Perhaps it’s no coincidence at all that “Nina” means “attainable.”

 Advertisement